fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Orange and geolocated data.md

 ![](https://i.imgur.com/NdgHPlx.png)

-If you click on the new item, a window will pop up with the available options:
+If you click on the new widget that just have appeared in the canvas, a window will pop up with the available options:

 ![](https://i.imgur.com/H2OGEBv.png)

-Here you can try to find your Kit.
+Here you can search for your Kit.
 There are several options to retrieve this information but in this case we have the URL of our kit: https://smartcitizen.me/kits/14471.
 This URL tells us the Device ID that we want at the end of the URL (in this case `15618`).

 Once we have it, we type it or paste it in Device ID and press _Search Devices_: